Contextual Answers (In-prompt)

-Receives a document and a question and returns an answer based entirely on the document context.
+Pass in text and a question about the text; get an answer based entirely on the content passed in

 Document context